Anisotropic spin Hall and spin Nernst effects in bismuth semimetal: THEORY AND COMPUTATIONAL DETAILS

 \section{THEORY AND COMPUTATIONAL DETAILS}

-Bismuth semimetal crystallizes in a rhombohedral $R\bar{3}$m structure (space group 166) with two Bi atoms per unit cell.~\cite{Cucka1962} The experimental lattice constants and atomic positions measured at room temperature~\cite{Cucka1962} are used in the present calculations.
+Bismuth crystallizes in a rhombohedral $R\bar{3}$m structure (space group 166) with two Bi atoms per unit cell.~\cite{Cucka1962} The experimental lattice constants and atomic positions measured at room temperature~\cite{Cucka1962} are used in the present calculations.
 The electronic band structures are calculated based on the DFT with the generalized gradient approximation (GGA) to the exchange-correlation potential \cite{Perdew1996}.
 The accurate full-potential projecter-augmented wave method\cite{Blochl1994}, as implemented in the Vienna \textit{ab initio} simulation package (VASP) \cite{Kresse1996,Kresse1993}, is used.
+A large plane-wave cutoff energy of 400 eV is used in all the calculations.
 The self-consistent relativistic band structure calculation is performed with a $\Gamma$-centered $k$-point mesh of 16$\times$16$\times$16 used in the Brillouin zone (BZ) integration by the tetrahedron method \cite{Temmerman1989}.
+All the calculations are carried out with an energy convergence within 10$^{-7}$ eV between the successive iteration.

 The intrinsic SHC is calculated within the Berry phase formalism \cite{Guo2008,Xiao2010}.
 In this approach, the SHC ($\sigma_{ij}^s=J_i^s/E_j$) is simply given by the BZ integration of the spin Berry curvature for all occupied bands~\cite{Guo2008},